Densuke-fitness/Densuke-fitness/README.md

 <h3 align="left">About me</h3>

-- 🔭 I’m working at RAKSUL.
+- 🔭 I’m working at RAKSUL and AIIT subject student.

 - 🌱 I’m currently into Japanese translation of **FastAPI .etc**